YetAnotherElectronicsChannel/AES50/README.md

 - See further details in the TDM module implementation

 #### Aux Data over UART
 It is also possible to send and receive data over the aux-data-tunnel with a UART connection.
-The actual protocol which is e.g. used for headamp control is still under investigation as the AES50 specification itself is only defining how the data-tunnel works.
 See here an example print-out of a Wing-Rack connected.
 ![Example UART Printout](Doc/realterm_uart_aux_rx.png?raw=true "Aux Uart Printout")